Paul Keogh (Chairman)

 Claire Whelehan (DCU Educational Trust)

 Claire Whelehan joined the DCU Educational Trust in September 2005.
-Her current role as Director of Development is to develop and maintain a portfolio of individual, corporate and foundation relationships.
+Her current role as Director of Philanthropy is to develop and maintain a portfolio of relationships.
 Claire works closely with the Trustees and Chief Executive to further the mission and objectives of the university through external funding and offers guidance in establishing and implementing a wide range of advancement policies and procedures.
-Claire has over 15 years of experience in development and alumni relations, within the education sector.
+Claire has over 20 years of experience in development and alumni relations, within the education sector.
 Claire came to DCU from The Roxbury Latin School in the United States, where she was Director of Annual Giving and Alumni Relations.
 Prior to that Claire worked as a Development Assistant at the Harvard College Fund.
-Claire originally hails from Dundalk and holds a BA Degree in Hotel and Tourism Management from the University of Ulster..
+Claire originally hails from Dundalk and is a graduate of the University of Ulster.

 Colm O’Gorman (DCU)

 Professor Colm O’Gorman is a leading international scholar on entrepreneurship research.
 His research interests include entrepreneurship and enterprise policy; high-tech entrepreneurship; management of small and medium sized enterprises; commercialisation of university research; family firms and high growth firms.
 In recent research projects he has explored the nature and extent of entrepreneurial activity in Ireland (the Global Entrepreneurship Monitor project) and strategy in small and medium sized enterprises (SMEs).
 His research has been published in leading international journals including Small Business Economics, Entrepreneurship & Regional Development, The Journal of Tech Transfer, and International Journal of Entrepreneurship and Small Business.
 He is author of several award winning case studies.
 He has worked on Irish and EU funded research projects.